PureClarity/pureclarity-woocommerce/readme.txt

 * Fixed issue with name not being sent correctly on signup

 = 3.1.0 =
-* Added ability to modify feed data using apply_filters
+* Added ability to modify feed data using add_filter